top of page

 Assess your habits and lifestyle

 To get to where you want to go, you need to formulate a strategy.
 And how do you do that exactly?
 A great best practice is to do some self-reflection, beginning with your spending habits.
 Do you spend a lot at grocery stores?
 At gas stations?
 At Costco?
 The categories and the names of the merchants where you spend will matter.
-I explain why this level of detail matters in Part 3: How Credit Cards Work, where I discuss specifics about credit card networks and exclusive partnerships with merchants (spoiler alert: Costco only accepts Visa cards).
+I explain why this level of detail matters in Part 2: How credit cards work, where I discuss specifics about credit card networks and exclusive partnerships with merchants (spoiler alert: Costco only accepts Visa cards).
 A simple way of conducting this self-assessment is to log into your existing online bank accounts and review your statements for the last 12 months.
 Most, if not all, banks will have a function built into their site that allows you to look at your spend by category.
 You can then jot down and add up the total spend across all of your accounts (credit and checking accounts) and break it down by category.
 You should see a pattern, which should inform the type of cards you should go after.
 I should note that you should NOT drastically change your existing spending habits just for the sake of earning more points.
 It's likely that some of your habits will shift slightly to take advantage of point-earning hacks, but they should not be wildly different than they are today.

 image.png

-Get cards that fit your habits and lifestyle
+Acquire cards that fit your strategy

 Consider the types of perks, benefits, and points/miles currencies that would make most sense for you.
 For example, does lounge access matter to you when you travel?
 Does extended warranty protection matter to you for any purchases you make?
 Do you prefer to fly United or stay at Hilton hotels?
 When considering adding a new card to your portfolio, you should first consider whether its benefits align with how you want to travel and whether the spend category multipliers make sense to you and your everyday spend habits.